lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Any fragment not belonging to the current window is discarded.
 All Fragments belonging to the correct window are accepted, the fragment number is computed based on the FCN value.

-When All-0 fragment is received, which indicates that all the fragments have been sent in the current window.
+When All-0 fragment is received, it indicates that all the fragments have been sent in the current window.
 Since the sender is not obliged to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
 The next window can start.

-When All-1 fragment is received, indicates that the transmission is finished.
+When All-1 fragment is received, it indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission but the receiver must stay alive a period of time to answer to empty All-1 fragment the sender may send if the bitmap is lost.